How to enable Remote Administration in Windows?

 - Open System Properties:

-- Press Windows key + Pause/Break or right-click on "This PC" or "My Computer" on your desktop or in File Explorer, then select "Properties".
+- You can do this by pressing the Windows key + Pause/Break, or by right-clicking on "This PC" or "My Computer" on your desktop or in File Explorer, then selecting "Properties."

-- Alternatively, you can search for "System" in the Start menu and click on "System".
+- Alternatively, just search for "System" in the Start menu and click on it.

 - Access Remote Settings:

-- In the System window, click on "Remote settings" on the left sidebar.
+- Once you're in the System window, look for "Remote settings" on the left sidebar and click on it.

 - Enable Remote Desktop:

-- Under the "Remote Desktop" section, check the box that says "Allow Remote Assistance connections to this computer".
+- In the "Remote Desktop" section, tick the box that says "Allow Remote Assistance connections to this computer."

-- For Remote Desktop, check "Allow remote connections to this computer".
-If you want to allow connections from computers running any version of Remote Desktop, uncheck "Allow connections only from computers running Remote Desktop with Network Level Authentication".
+- For Remote Desktop, make sure to check "Allow remote connections to this computer."
+If you want to permit connections from any version of Remote Desktop, uncheck the option that says "Allow connections only from computers running Remote Desktop with Network Level Authentication."

 - Configure Users:

-- Click on "Select Users" to specify which users can connect to this computer remotely.
-If no users are listed, you'll need to add users here.
-Typically, administrators have this access by default.
+- Click on "Select Users" to choose which users can connect to this computer remotely.
+If there are no users listed, you’ll need to add some here.
+Usually, administrators have this access by default.

 - Firewall Configuration: